fdw/dotfiles/readme.md

 ![Screenshot](screenshot.png)

-This repo contains dotfiles for my workspace that is focused on terminal based apps (Nvim, ranger, autojump) and a lightweight window manager (i3, rofi, polybar).
+This repo contains dotfiles for my workspace that is focused on terminal based apps (neovim, ranger, zoxide) and a lightweight window manager (i3, rofi, polybar).
 Everything is meant to integrate with everything else, starting from the theme: Solarized Dark.

 ## Detailed Content